status-im/nimbus-eth1/portal/docs/the_fluffy_book/docs/state-content-bridging.md

 gossip the portal state data into the portal state subnetwork.
 Each worker handles gossipping the state for a single block and the workers gossip the data concurrently.
-It is recommended to increase the number of workers in order to increase the speed and throughput of the gossiping process up until the point where `nimbus_portal_bridge` is unable keep up.
+It is recommended to increase the number of workers in order to increase the speed and throughput of the gossiping process up until the point where the connected portal client is unable keep up.

 The optional `--verify-gossip` parameter can be used to verify that the state data has successfully been gossipped and is available on the portal state network.
 When this